Motion Functions

 $isHomed = (StatusGetAxisItem(X, AxisStatusItem.AxisStatus, AxisStatus.Homed) == AxisStatus.Homed)

-Use the functions that follow to specify basic moves.
+Use the functions that follow to disable one or more axes.

 function MoveAbsolute($axis as axis, $position as real, $speed as real)